Bartolus Appellate intelligence

 Founder · Greil Analytics LLC · Bartolus

 John Greil is a law professor and practicing appellate attorney.
-He has argued before the Fifth Circuit, clerked at the federal appellate level, and holds a J.D. from Harvard Law School.
-He built Bartolus because he wanted a prep tool that would survive cross-examination by the attorneys who use it — and found that nothing on the market did.
+He has argued at the federal circuit and state supreme court level, clerked at the federal appellate level, and holds a J.D. from Harvard Law School.
+He built Bartolus because he wanted a prep tool that could test empirical data against gut feelings — and couldn't find one that did.

-Every transcript in the corpus has been read by a human.
+The data is constantly improving and constantly evolving.
 Every category in the taxonomy has been tested against real argument.
 The methodology is transparent by design: if a judge has thin data, the report says so.
 If a prediction fired or missed in backtesting, the record is in the file.
+New tags are regularly added and refined.

 § 04